Mazlan has a passion for health and fitness and is into yoga, cycling, home workouts, and healthy food

-Tai Chi is a combination of gentle and fluid sequence of movements that can strengthen body muscles, develops flexibility and balance.
+Tai Chi is a combination of a gentle and fluid sequence of movements that strengthen body muscles, develop flexibility and balance.

 It is a great way to reduce stress and anxiety.

-When you scuba dive, you may feel weightless in the water, but you actually require a lot of energy.
+When you scuba dive despite feeling weightless in the water you actually require a lot of energy.
 This can be quite demanding and will give you a good low-impact workout.

-Scuba diving put less stress on your body joints once you are in the water.
-However, before that, you will carry the equipment.
-They look heavy and may be bad for the joints.
-For people with these problems you should put on the equipment in the water before you dive.
-You take it off in the water once you are done.
+Scuba diving puts less stress on your body joints once you are in the water.
+The equipment, however, is heavy and bad for the joints.
+So, put on the equipment in the water before you dive and take it off in the water once you are done.

 Water polo is a physically demanding sport and you need stamina.
 Since you play in the water, it cushions your knees and is a good low-impact sport.

-This game will develop your cardiovascular fitness, endurance, and strength.
+This game develops your cardiovascular fitness, endurance, and strength.
 However, there is a lot of pushing and holding and it can be quite rough under the water.
 It can be exhausting as well.

 Pool walking is good if you suffer from arthritis of the lower body.
 Just walk from one low end of the swimming pool to the other end.
-It will work out your leg muscles and your cardiovascular muscles.
-Ideally, you should do this in a warm water pool.
+It works out your leg muscles and your cardiovascular muscles.
+Ideally, do this in a warm water pool.

 Walking in water is more beneficial than walking on land.
 You need more effort to move your leg when you are in the water.
 Spending 30-mins walking in the water will burn more calories and workout your cardiovascular system more than walking on land.

 Rowing can be either alone, with another person, or with group of friends.
 You stay seated, hence your knee does not bear your body weight.